-Overlay paving began August 4 with preparation of the streets and intersection ramp work.
+Overlay paving work began August 4 with preparation of the streets and intersection ramp work.
 Pavement repairs began the week of August 18 and continued through the end of the month.
-Overlay grinding and paving is anticipated to start first on NE 18th Street.
+Overlay grinding and paving is anticipated to start in September.

 Overlays are a mixture of coarse rock and asphalt, about two inches or more in depth that provide additional load carrying capacity and a smoother ride.
 One major consideration of resurfacing streets is the ability to coordinate that needed work with other street, water, sewer and underground utility improvements.
 For example, the City often maximizes available dollars by scheduling overlay as a final step in various water/sewer repair work and Sewer Connection Incentive Program (SCIP) projects.

 In most cases, residences and businesses fronting impacted streets receive door hanger notices in advance of paving.
 Within construction zones, drivers are asked to be prepared for delays, watch for traffic changes, proceed slowly, and be alert to construction workers, bicyclists, pedestrians and other motorists.
 Regardless of the type, all paving applications are highly weather dependent.